The Lore podcast is dedicated to finding the frightening history behind some of the world’s most famous stories, folk tales, and urban legends.

 In addition to exploring the world of monster hunters, this episode also delves into the fascinating concept of monsters themselves.

-This is essential listening that will help you appreciate just how horrifying some of the world’s most famous monsters are.
+This essential listening will help you appreciate just how horrifying some of the world’s most famous monsters are.

 Episode 93 – A Place To Lay Your Head